dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/systems/xaml-resources-overview.md

 ---
-title:
+title: XAML resources overview
-description: Learn about XAML resources in Windows Presentation Foundation (WPF) for .NET.
-Understand the types of XAML resources related to styles and themes.
+description: Learn about what a Windows Presentation Foundation (WPF) resource is.
+WPF provides a resource system, both in XAML and in code, that allows to you create, reference, and reuse resources.
 author: adegeo
 ms.author: adegeo
-ms.date:
+ms.date: 03/31/2021
 ms.topic: overview
 dev_langs:
   - "csharp"